selabs-ur1/doodle/Readme_AB_Testing.md

 ## Introduction

 The A/B testing goal is to determine which versions from two versions of a same aplication is the more appealing to the users.
-For that we are going to show to each user one version selected L'A/B testing consistent à comparer deux versions d'une même application en faisant tester chaques versions à un grand nombre d'utiliseurs.
+For that we are going to show to each user one version selected We send the users to one of the two versions in a completely transparent way.
-On le fait de manière totalement transparente, en envoyant les utilisateur vers l'une des deux versions de manière totalement arbitraire.
+We will then collect the data corresponding to the criterion (s) that we are trying to improve, in order to be able to which version is the most interesting for us.
-On va ensuite récolter les données correspondantes au(x) critère(s) que l'on cherche à améliorer, afin de pouvoir quelle version est la plus intéressante pour nous.
+.

 ## Presentation of a road map to achieve it